 Chapelle de St-Pierre

-The beaches in Villefranche has a sand and pebble mix.
-They never fill up like the others on nearby towns.
-No tourists clog the bay due to the small size of the town.
-But still, it gets very busy in high season.
-You can have an ice cream from a stall nearby.
-Or take a cup of coffee while sitting out staring at the glittery waters in the bays.
-It may have a small beach, but the calmness that the other Riviera place is what makes it a different one.
-Plage des Marinières is the main beach.
-It is in the north end of the bay.
-Plage de la Darse is the one with pebbles.
-It is behind the jetty of the harbor La Darse.
-But of course, no need to add further details.
-All beaches in the Riviera are enticing and wonderful.
+The beach in Villefranche has a sand and pebble mix.
+You can have an ice cream from a stall nearby, or take a cup of coffee while sitting out staring at the glittery waters in the bays.
+It may have a small beach, but the calmness that the other French Riviera places don’t have is what gives it a different vibe.

-By car: You can access the town by from Nice by the corniche road (Lower Corniche or Corniche Inférieure).
+By car: You can access the town by from Nice by the corniche road (Lower Corniche or Corniche Inférieure), which takes 20 minutes.
 It goes along the coastline and encircles Mount Boron.

 By bus: Take the #100 Nice-Menton bus and the local #81 bus from Nice.

-By air: Nice Airport is only 12 kilometers from Villefranche sur-Mer.
+By air: The Nice Airport is only 12 kilometers from Villefranche sur-Mer.